SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Your home is where you sleep at night.
 It’s where you create memories with your family.
 Your home is where you should feel most safe and secure.

 Unfortunately, the sanctity of this safety is violated with frightening frequency.
-According to the FBI, approximately 2.5 million homes are burglarized every year.1 Those are sobering numbers, but you don’t have to be a victim.
-You have the power to act – to invest in home security and protect your property and your family.
+According to the FBI, approximately 2.5 million homes are burglarized every year.1 Those are sobering numbers, and why we encourage investing in a good home security system to protect both your property and your family.

 Which one do you choose, though?
 There are over 100 different companies, and choosing the one that’s right for you can be daunting.
 There are myriad considerations: Do you want hardwired cameras or do you prefer battery power?
 How will the components of your system connect to one another?
 Do you want professional installation or do you think you can set the system up yourself?
 What smart home features will you get?
 And, of course, there’s that big question that’s always lurking in the back of a customer’s mind: how much is this going to cost?